emrergin/fullstackopen/README.md

 - I used my first component libraries with React, namely [react-bootstrap](https://react-bootstrap.github.io/) and [styled-components](https://styled-components.com/).

 ## Part 8 GraphQL
-This part requires me to write GraphQL queries for a library website.
+This part requires me to write GraphQL queries for a library website, and covered the implementation of GraphQL for both the frontend and the backend.

 - [Course](https://fullstackopen.com/en/part8)
 - [My solutions](https://github.com/emrergin/fullstackopen/tree/main/part8)